Thumbelina (1994 film)

-Thumbelina (also known as Hans Christian Andersen's Thumbelina) is a 1994 American independent animated musical fantasy film directed by Don Bluth and Gary Goldman, based on the story Thumbelina by Hans Christian Andersen.
-The film stars the voices of Jodi Benson and Gary Imhoff, with supporting roles from Gino Conforti, Joe Lynch, Gilbert Gottfried, Kenneth Mars, Carol Channing, Barbara Cook, and Charo.
+Thumbelina (also known as Hans Christian Andersen's Thumbelina) is a 1994 independent animated musical fantasy film directed by Don Bluth and Gary Goldman, based on the story Thumbelina by Hans Christian Andersen.
+The film stars the voices of Jodi Benson and Gary Imhoff, with supporting roles from Gino Conforti, Joe Lynch (in his final film role before his death in 2001), John Hurt, Gilbert Gottfried, Kenneth Mars, Carol Channing, Barbara Cook, and Charo.

-Thumbelina was produced by Don Bluth Ireland Ltd. and distributed by Warner Bros. under its Family Entertainment imprint.
-The film was released in theaters on March 30, 1994, to mixed reviews from film critics, and became a box-office failure, grossing $17 million against a $28 million budget.
+Thumbelina was produced by Don Bluth Ireland Ltd. and distributed by Warner Bros. under its Family Entertainment label.
+(Note: In 2002, the film's distribution rights were transferred from Warner Bros.
+Pictures to 20th Century Fox.)
+The film was released in theaters on March 30, 1994, to generally mixed reviews from film critics, and became a box-office failure, grossing $17 million against a $28 million budget.

 Plot

+The camera fades to a windmill, then it turns to a town called Paris, where a romantic and wisecracking swallow named Jacquimo flies through the town and into a library where he tells the story of a tiny girl who was smaller than a thumb.

 A lonely widow longing for a child of her own is given a barley seed by a friendly witch.
 The planted seed grows into a flower, and a tiny girl emerges from inside, no bigger than the old woman's thumb.
 The old woman names the tiny girl Thumbelina and raises her as her own.
-Although Thumbelina loves her mother, she craves companionship from someone her own size.
+Although Thumbelina loves her mother, she craves the companionship of someone her own size.
 One night, the fairy prince Cornelius stumbles upon Thumbelina after hearing her singing.
 He is the first person whom she has ever met who is roughly her own size.
 The two take a ride on Cornelius' bumblebee and fall in love.
-That night, Mrs. Toad, who was enchanted by the singing during the ride, kidnaps Thumbelina, desiring her to join the troupe and marry her son Grundel as her husband.
-Thumbelina is rescued by Jacquimo, a romantic and wisecracking swallow.
+That night, Mrs. Toad, who was enchanted by the singing during the ride, kidnaps Thumbelina, desiring her to join the troupe and marry her son Grundel.
+Thumbelina is rescued by Jacquimo.
 Meanwhile, Cornelius learns of her being kidnapped, and returns to his kingdom, the Vale of the Fairies, to ask his parents to try holding back the winter as long as they can, but they can only hold it for a day.

-Grundel learns that Thumbelina escaped and ventures out to find her.
-While trying to get home, Thumbelina meets Berkeley Beetle, a pop singer who promises to show her the way home if she sings at his Beetle Ball.
-She reluctantly complies, but her bug disguise falls off during the concert, and she is denounced as "ugly" as well as being publicly humiliated in front of the audience.
-Beetle rejects her without helping her.
-She is next found by Jacquimo, who promises to find Cornelius.
-Beetle is confronted by Grundel and suggests that Grundel kidnap Cornelius and use him as a meal to lure Thumbelina.
-Inspired by that idea, Grundel coerces Beetle into partnership by removing his wings so he could capture the prince for him while he sets up the trap for Thumbelina.
+Grundel learns that Thumbelina has escaped and ventures out to find her.
+While heading home with the help of Jacquimo's bug friends, Thumbelina meets Berkeley Beetle, a sleazy nightclub singer who promises to show her the way home if she sings at his Beetle Ball.
+She reluctantly complies, but her bug disguise falls off during the concert, and the insect audience denounces her as ugly.
+Beetle abandons Thumbelina without helping her.
+However, she is again found by Jacquimo, who promises to find Cornelius for her.
+Beetle is confronted by Grundel and suggests that Grundel kidnap Cornelius and use him to lure Thumbelina.
+Inspired by that idea, Grundel coerces Beetle into capturing the prince for him while he sets up the trap for Thumbelina.